 - While connecting the wires, please strictly follow the wiring diagram. - The refrigerant circuit can become very hot.
-Keep the interconnection cable away from the copper tube. - 5.
-Clamp down the cable with the designated cable clamp to secure it in place.
-The cable should not be loose and should not pull on the u-lugs. - 6.
-Reattach the electric box cover.
+Keep the interconnection cable away from the copper tube. - 4.
+Clamp down the cable with the cable clamp.
+The cable must not be loose or pull on the u-lugs. - 5.
+Reinstall the electric box cover.